-Continue to emphasize individualizing glycemic goals...explain that a "one-size-fits-all" approach isn't safe, practical, or recommended.
+Explain that glycemic goals should be individualized...and that a "one-size-fits-all" approach isn't safe, practical, or recommended.

 A1c.
 Rely on A1c to assess average glucose over 2 to 3 months.
 Good evidence links meeting A1c goals with better microvascular outcomes.